Polynomial bounds for the Chowla Cosine Problem: Polynomial bounds for the Chowla cosine problem

 \section{Polynomial bounds for the Chowla cosine problem}

 In this section, we provide a streamlined argument which establishes polynomial bounds for Chowla's cosine problem, proving Theorem~\ref{th:chowlapoly} with the slightly smaller exponent $1/12$.
 We suppose throughout this section that $A=-A\subset\mathbf{Z}\setminus\{0\}$ is a finite symmetric set of integers of size $n=|A|$, and that $K>0$ is a constant such that $\hat{1}_A(x)+K\geqslant 0$ for all $x\in \To$.
-By Roth's Lemma~\ref{lem:roth}, we know that Hence, we can find a $t\neq 0$ such that $A_t:=A\cap (A+t)$ has size We remark that the existence of these large sets $A_t$ also plays a central role in the arguments of Roth, Bourgain and Ruzsa, though for a different reason.
+By Roth's Lemma~\ref{lem:roth}, we may suppose that since otherwise $n\leqslant (2K)^{2}$, which is stronger than the desired conclusion.
+Hence, we can find a $t\neq 0$ such that $A_t:=A\cap (A+t)$ has size We remark that the existence of these large sets $A_t$ also plays a central role in the arguments of Roth, Bourgain and Ruzsa, though for a different reason.